mouldimus/notes/HTML_Concepts.md

 There are two important points to keep in mind:

 1. No one expects you to memorize the complete syntax of every programming language.
 Working developers spend a lot of time online looking up code, finding solutions and debugging.
-For example: after you graduate, it’s completely normal to Google questions like, “How to insert an image in HTML?” or “How to add a CSS border to a webpage?” – even senior-level developers with decades of experience operate this way.
+For example: after you graduate, it's completely normal to Google questions like, "How to insert an image in HTML?" or "How to add a CSS border to a webpage?" - even senior-level developers with decades of experience operate this way.

 2. It would take months to cover all HTML and CSS code.
-What’s important is that you understand the basics and can self-teach yourself in the future – both will be achieved on this course.
+What's important is that you understand the basics and can self-teach yourself in the future - both will be achieved on this course.

-You’ve accomplished quite a lot already – well done!
+You've accomplished quite a lot already - well done!

-Let’s continue.
+Let's continue.

 ## Line Break
 [Jump Back](#contents)

 A line break refers to starting text on a new line.
-It’s like pressing “ENTER” in a word processor.
+It's like pressing "ENTER" in a word processor.
 Take a look at this text:

 >Two roads diverged in a yellow wood,
 And sorry I could not travel both